November 13 - 15, 2020.

 It has not been all roses.
 Almost twenty years ago, Rhoads was injured in a devastating car accident that left her with permanent memory problems from a mild traumatic brain injury and severe chronic back pain.
 She also is in a constant battle for her health due to several auto-immune disorders.
 She has recovered from the financial hardships and physical disabilities as a result of the accident.
 She has succeeded in living a healthy productive life despite her health problems and setbacks.
 But she's done more than that.
 She has absolutely flourished.
 She has surpassed all expectations in terms of gaining health and prosperity within the last twenty years.
 In 2012 her experiences led her to an epiphany; she didn't want to help multi-millionaires make even more millions in business anymore.
 She wanted to help people like her, people who are on the verge of losing everything.
 This led to the change in focus of her career and lifestyle.
 Her entire life is now dedicated to helping others achieve the same gains regardless of their circumstances.

 Maris Stella Retreat and Conference Center is a retreat center nestled between the ocean and the bay in Harvey Cedars, Long Beach Island, New Jersey.
-St. Vincent's is the building on the ocean side, just over the dunes to the ocean.
+"Holy Family" is the building on the bay side in which we will be staying.

-Before you decide, you might want to consider some things.
+If you are concerned about COVID-19, you might want to consider some things.
 In May, CJ was hired by the Pennsylvania Small Business Development Center to develop a series of educational modules for businesses re-opening safely during the pandemic (you can see them here ).
 She is an expert.
 And this weekend, effective protocols to ensure that EVERYONE will remain safe and Coronavirus free will be strictly and rigorously enforced.
 Because of her auto-immune disorders, the risk to CJ herself if COVID-19 should rear its ugly head would be very severe.
 So why take the chance?
 Well, firstly, it's not taking much of a chance with these protocols.
-(And if you are unwilling to abide by the rules such as wearing a mask when appropriate and wiping off items that you have touched and washing your hands frequently, please attend online.)
-Secondly, there is something different about going off to another place, not being surrounded by the same-old-same-old, that can spur your thinking and inspire new behaviors.
-It's important to get away.
-Even those people who are attending online will be asked to ensure that there is a quiet, undisturbed place they can attend and give their full and complete attention to the topics being presented.
-If you only half-attend the workshop, you will not get any benefits.
+(And if you are unwilling to abide by the rules such as wearing a mask when appropriate and wiping off items that you have touched and washing your hands frequently, please wait for the next time this topic is offered.)
+It is important to cover these topics by going off to another place, not being surrounded by the same-old-same-old, that can spur your thinking and inspire new behaviors.

 (A personal note from CJ) Before we get to the pricing, I'd like to tell you a story.
 At the lowest of the low point after moving back to Berks County, I had lost my only client (because of 9/11) and I wasn't making enough money to pay any of the bills.
 I feared that I would have to give up on my newest (fourth) entrepreneurial endeavor because I couldn't seem to get anyone to pay attention to my proposals.
 I went to a successful friend of mine to ask for advice.
 He asked me; "How do you find pain?"
 I didn't know what he was talking about and told him so.
 He said "That's your problem.
 Find someone who can show you how to find pain."
 I did.
 I found a sales training consultant named Dave Bosler who started me on the road to prosperity.
 The problem was Dave Bosler's training was ultra expensive, and I didn't have enough cash to pay him even the first installment on his monthly fees.
 I wanted to start with him when I confessed that I didn't have enough in the bank to even pay the first month's fees, and I was hesitant to commit without an income stream.
 He asked me if I had credit, which I did, and he let me put his fees on a credit card instead of writing a check (which he didn't normally do).
 He told me not to worry - once I began I would not have a problem.